-The sunload sensor (f), located on the top center of the instrument panel, helps the system maintain a constant temperature.
+The sunload sensor 1, located on the top center of the instrument panel, helps the system maintain a constant temperature.
 Do not put anything on or around this sensor.

-Rear seat temperature and fan speed can be controlled from both the front seat overhead console controls ( $\hat{\mathbf{A}}$ ) or the rear seat overhead console controls ( $\hat{\mathbf{B}}$ ).
+Rear seat temperature and fan speed can be controlled from both the front seat overhead console controls (A) or the rear seat overhead console controls (B).